Correct-Syntax/believers-sword-app/README.md

 - [x] take notes
 - [x] prayer list
 - [x] sermon page to watch or read sermons
-- [ ] believers forum - where people discuss different concepts
+- [ ] believers forum/discussion - where people discuss different concepts
-- [ ] play games - play some simple games to reserve the things that you learned.
+- [x] play games - play some simple games to reserve the things that you learned.
 - [x] can customize colors of your liking.
 Also has dark and light theme.

 # Support